25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 ### Access Modifiers (Accessibility)

-Classes offer a mechanism for _encapsulation_ through access modifiers.
+Classes offer a mechanism for _encapsulation_ through access modifiers

 - The accessibility level controls whether they can be used from other code in your assembly or other assemblies.